tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

   - name: http
     port: 80
  ```

+Basically we have defined a new service inside K8s that knows it exists external.

-### 4. Ingress Route: connecting the proxy to the service
+### 4. Define the Ingress Route: connecting the proxy to the service

-We'Il create an incoming ingress that routes to our service, which is external to our cluster.
+We'Il create an incoming ingress in K8s that routes to our K8s service, which is external to our cluster.
+This will make the service available from K8s.
+Upon which K8s will then redirect it through the proxy to the external service.

 We'Il use a hostname `tripled.192.168.99.100.xip.io` that resolves to the ip of our minikube.
 And then tell it to take us to the `tripled-svc` service.